photo credit: Mary Lagier

 So, should you go to Garaje?
 For sure.
 As long as your plan is to wash down an avocado-meat-french-fry concoction with a killer IPA, while watching a Warriors game.
 We’ll be back for exactly that purpose.

 Our favorite thing on the menu.
 Basically a pressed Mexican hot pocket.
-We vote for Cali steak because the steak is well-cooked, and you want some of dem fries in there.
+We vote for Cali steak because the steak is well-cooked, and you want some fries in there.

 Carne Asada Fries